A Chronological Look At The Major Refinements

 From 1967 to 1977, a no dunking rule was enacted in college basketball.
 The reasons given were to prevent basket damage and injuries.
 However, it was specifically aimed at stopping Lew Alcindor.
 Unable to dunk, Alcindor developed his unstoppable "Sky" hook.

-In 1949 coaching during game was allowed.
+In 1949 coaching during game was officially allowed.
 Prior to this time, believe it or not, no coaching was allowed during the game or even during a timeout.
 However, coaching was allowed during half time.

 Women’s basketball was introduced in 1893 by Sendra Berenson, a gymnastic instructor, at Smith College, Northampton, MA.
 No male spectators were allowed since it was socially unacceptable at the time.
 What some say was a result of a misinterpretation of Naismith's court diagram led to three zones sections with two players stationary in each section.
 In 1938, the three court sections where reduced to two, with two stationary guards, two stationary forwards, and two "rovers" that could move around the entire court.

-The first intercolligate women’s game was played between Stanford and California in 1896.
+The first intercollegiate women’s game was played between Stanford and California in 1896.
 The first known interscholastic women’s high school game was played in Illinois that same year.
 In 1971 women were finally allowed to play full court.
-The first ever women’s national championship was conducted by the Amatetur Athletic Union (AAU) in 1936.
+The first ever women’s national championship was conducted by the Amateur Athletic Union (AAU) in 1936.
 FIBA held the first women’s world championship in 1969 and Louisiana Tech won the first NCAA championship in 1982.
 In 1995, Oklahoma was the last state to switch from court sections to full court play in high school games.

 Perhaps the most important event to occur in women's basketball, as well as all women's sports, was the enactment of Title IX in 1972, equalizing men's and women's sports.
-Today, women’s basketball is played with the same entusiasm and intensity as men’s basketball.
+Today, women’s basketball is played with the same enthusiasm and intensity as men’s basketball.